exasol/bucketfs-java/doc/user_guide/project_lifecycle.md

 ## Security Updates

 Users need to check the [changelog](../changes/changelog.md) to stay informed about security updates.
 You need to install the provided security updates in a timely manner to keep your setup secure.
 This is also true for any dependencies of this software that do not come bundled.
-An example is the Java runtime environment.
+An example is the Java Runtime Environment.

 Exasol provides security updates until the EoL listed above.